-- the datasets used in d(P), d(s_i) for i in P, - the Model (M), - the accuracy function, particularly the accuracy the model M yields to the buyer for different combinations of inputs, a(K), K subset of 2^s.
+- the datasets used in d(P), d(s_i) for i in P, - the Model (M) together with the function that calculates the accuracy M yields to the buyer for different combinations of inputs, a(K), K subset of 2^s.

-The sum of relative contributions of data sources in P must be equal to 1 and related to the value that each data source brings to the buyer in that transaction's specific problem subject.
+The sum of relative contributions of data sources in P must be equal to 1 and related to the accuracy that each data source brings to the buyer in that transaction's specific problem subject.
 The framework will implement different methodologies to calculate this breakdown based on the value of data, namely the following: